 With the success of the CLSC, many new Chautauquas were created, known as "Daughter Chautauquas," giving rise to what was called the "Chautauqua Movement."
 Some years later, the talent agencies that provided speakers and entertainers for these platforms, put together shows of their own, which traveled to small towns across the United States and Canada.
 These were known as the 'circuit chautauquas" or "tent chautauquas."

 By 1880 the Chautauqua platform had established itself as a national forum for open discussion of public issues, international relations, literature and science.
 Approximately 100 lecturers appear at Chautauqua during a season.

 Music became increasingly important at Chautauqua, especially after the turn of the century.
 A symphony orchestra season became part of the regular program in 1920.
 The Chautauqua Symphony Orchestra, founded in 1929, now performs thrice weekly with leading soloists in the 4,000-seat Amphitheater, Chautauqua's program center.
 Popular entertainers perform other evenings.
-The Chautauqua Ballet Company also appears in the Amphitheater, sometimes with guest artists, while the Chautauqua Conservatory Theater presents its season in Bratton Theater.
+Chautauqua Dance also appears in the Amphitheater, sometimes with guest artists, while the Chautauqua Theater Company presents its season in Bratton Theater.
 The Chautauqua Opera Company, also founded in 1929, performs in English in Norton Hall.